Egorich42/.config/README.md

 File `~/.config/nvim/init.vim` will be used as source of actual config file for Neovim.
 If you cloned this repo into root at the spep 4, new configs already in use

-7. To check if neovim installed correctly and run vith all my plugins run following command:
+7. To check if neovim installed correctly, run it by following command:
-8.

 ```bash
 nvim
 ```